Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Danger Level Impact

-Superpower Fighting Very High Can one-shot glass cannons
+Superpower Fighting Very High Can heavily damage or knock out glass cannons

-Fell Stinger Bug Medium Can snowball buff pressure
+Fell Stinger Bug Medium Can snowball if it starts stacking buffs

 Buzzwole Performance Guide